 Avoiding Unnecessary Risk

 The risk of adopting a completely automated system is in the user.
-Just because you equip your home with panels, alarms, sensors and valves to prevent disaster doesn’t mean you’re off the hook when it comes to flushing your system and acting quickly if anything seems out of the ordinary.
+Just because you equip your home with panels, alarms, sensors and valves to prevent disaster doesn’t mean you’re off the hook when it comes to maintaining your system and acting quickly if anything seems out of the ordinary.
+Regular maintenance is the key to reduce your chance of flooding.
+Automation allows you to reduce these risks even further.